Through the Wilderness

 Through the Wilderness is a tribute album with contributions from a variety of artists dedicated to American singer Madonna.
 It was released on November 27, 2007, by Los Angeles-based Manimal Vinyl Records.
 According to label head Paul Beahan, the idea for the album was conceived by him in a dream.
 He enlisted multiple artists to work on the project, including Giant Drag, Lavender Diamond, Winter Flowers and Chapin Sisters.
-Although he's not a fan of Madonna, Beahan wanted to see how her songs would sound when covered by different musicians.
+Although he is not a fan of Madonna, Beahan wanted to see how her songs would sound when covered by different musicians.

 Through the Wilderness is a psychedelic-folk tribute to Madonna without adhering to any particular coherent sound.
 The cover songs were composed differently from the original versions by the performers; they changed the melody of the Madonna tracks by tweaking the lyrics and re-interpreting the actual meaning.
 Music critics both complimented and criticized the songs, noting the strength of Madonna's discography in the album's tracklist.